Sicily-F/cagedbirdID/README.md

 ## File List for a binary model to distinguish between caged and uncaged photos
 11. Building a binary model
-12. Superimposing uncaged images with caged masks in the foreground, generating new test sets and training a model on folds with differing levels of occlusion
+12. Superimposing uncaged images with caged masks in the foreground

 *Our work flow for the classification of 37 bird species*